 If you have an Accumulation account, you’ll need to be aware of the 15% contributions tax, which applies to salary sacrifice contributions as they are paid into superannuation.
-From 1 July 2012, if your total annual income, including concessional contributions, exceeds $300,000, tax at 30% will apply to contributions above the $300,000 threshold.
+From 1 July 2017, if your adjusted income1 exceeds $250,000, a tax rate of 30% will apply to concessional contributions above the $250,000 threshold.
 The contributions tax is not included in the above calculation and therefore less money than indicated would actually accumulate in your account.
 However, you could also increase your superannuation benefits by making additional voluntary contributions (just make sure you don’t go over the contribution caps though).
 For Defined Benefit members, the calculator automatically 'grosses up' contributions by 15% to cover this tax and ensure your multiple continues to accrue at the same rate as it would if you weren't salary sacrificing.

 The calculator doesn’t replace personal financial advice and you should seek specific professional advice prior to acting on any information.
 We also recommend you read our disclaimer.